compasjs/compas/docs/features/file-handling.md

 R.get("/download").response(T.file());
 ```

-Files are handled separately by the generator and validators, and are put on
-`ctx.validatedFiles` with help from
-[formidable](https://www.npmjs.com/package/formidable).
-In the generated api
-clients we generate the correct type (`ReadableStream` or `Blob`) depending on
-the context.
-And allow for setting custom file parsing options
-`createBodyParser` provided by `@compas/server`
+Files are handled like any other 'POST'-body in Compas, but have some
+restrictions.
+When a `T.file()` is used, we automatically switch the request
+encoding to use `multipart/form-data` instead of `application/json`.
+We also add
+restrictions on what other fields we can accept in the same request body.
+This
+is limited to only use 'simple' types like `T.uuid()`, `T.string()`,
+`T.number()`, `T.bool()`.

+The generated api clients automatically determine which type it should generated
+for the target library and runtime.
+For Fetch clients we use `Blob`, but for an
+Axios & Node.js target, we generate a `ReadableStream` based type.

+The default body parser created via `createBodyParser`, from `@compas/server`,
+doesn't parse `multipart/form-data` by default.
+You can enable this via the
+`multipart: true` option, and customize limitations via the `multipartOptions`
+option.

 ## Saving files